By Shaykh Muhammad Saalih al-’Uthaimeen

 O Muslims!
-We are in the new Hijri year.
-It is not from the Sunnah to celebrate it.
+It is not from the Sunnah to celebrate the new Hijri year or to congratulate one another on its advent.
 For the Muslims, the passage of years does not constitute a real cause of happiness; rather, what counts is the amount of time spent in obedience to Allah during these years.
 The years that have passed will be considered as successful if they were spent in obedience to Allah and miserable if they were spent in disobedience of Allah.
 Therefore, the most evil person is he who has lived a long life and has committed evil deeds throughout.
 It is a must that we receive our days, months and years while in obedience to Allah.
 We must bring ourselves to account, redeem ourselves from our bad deeds and duly perform our responsibilities towards our wives, children and relatives.

 Servants of Allah!
 Fear Him and perform the responsibilities about which you will be questioned on the Day of Resurrection.
 Allah the Almighty says that which translates as: “O you who have believed, protect yourselves and your families from a Fire whose fuel is people and stones, over which are (appointed) angels, harsh and severe, they do not disobey Allah in what He commands them but do what they are commanded.”
 (At-Tahreem: 6).